-The department offers three areas of concentration: Art Education, Visual Arts, and Visual Arts: Visual Communication Design.
+The department offers two areas of concentration: Art Education and Visual Arts: Visual Communication Design.
 Students should enroll initially in any of the 100 or 200 entry level courses which do not have prerequisites.
-(ART 102IF - Art Appreciation is not designed for majors and is not recommended for students who are planning to major in visual art).
+(ART 102IF - Art Appreciation is not designed for majors).